Design for Communication and Experiences

 (ii) Medium used

-If we wish to know more about your portfolio or artwork from the admissions test, we will arrange for a discussion with you.
+If we wish to know more about your artwork from the Admissions Test or your portfolio, we will arrange for a discussion with you.

 |Singaporeans||Singapore PR||International||Singaporeans||Singapore PR||International|